 Substances that act as opsonins

-There are several substances that work as opsonins, all of these are proteins that are active in the immune system.
+Several substances work as opsonins; all of these are proteins active in the immune system.

-The main opsonins are immunoglobulin G antibodies, complement proteins, and certain plasma lectins, all of which are recognized by specific receptors on leukocytes.
+The main opsonins are immunoglobulin G antibodies, complement proteins, and specific plasma lectins, which are recognized by specific receptors on leukocytes.

-The two types of antibodies known as immunoglobulin G and immunoglobulin A are both opsonins.
+The two types of antibodies known as immunoglobulin G and immunoglobulin A are opsonins.

 - Immunoglobulin G: is active in the blood.